ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Office 365 provides Security and Compliance tools which can be utilised to implement an organisation's Information Management Policy and to assist with information governance.
 The Office 365 Security and Compliance tools provides the ability to govern and monitor the following components:

-* SharePoint Online
+* SharePoint Online.
-* OneDrive for Business
+* OneDrive for Business.
-* Teams
+* Teams.
-* Exchange Online
+* Exchange Online.

 ### Alerts